-Do you need to apply for a permit or register an exemption?
+Do you need to apply for a permit or register a waste exemption

 If you can’t meet the requirements for an exemption or standard permit then you will need to apply for a bespoke permit.

-We strongly advise you to have a pre-application discussion with us before preparing and submitting an application.
+We strongly advise you to have a pre-application discussion with us before preparing and submitting a permit application.
 This should help you get your permit application right first time and raise issues early, ultimately saving you time and money.

 In these discussions we can give you advice on: